rundeck/docs/docs/administration/configuration/remote-job-execution.md

 ### Preset Policy

 This feature allows for you to use a preset policy for remote execution.
-For example, a correct configuration looks like this:
+The preset policies make use of a static UUID.
+This can be beneficial when you want to ensure that a single node is taking the executions.
+A correct configuration looks like this:

 ```properties
 rundeck.clusterMode.remoteExecution.config.activeOnly = true